Art Education

 Definitely!
 Some art education students choose to pursue a graduate degree in the field to further their expertise or expand career opportunities.

+Yes!
+Our program prepares students to meet the requirements set by the Wyoming Professional Teaching Standards Board (PTSB).
 After completing this program, students must still fulfill state requirements to obtain a teaching certificate, including passing the Praxis exam.
-The program is designed to prepare you for these steps.
-To find out whether the UW B.A. in Art Education meets licensure requirements in various U.S. states, districts, and territories, please consult the guide on our art licensure page.
+To find out whether the UW B.A. in art education meets licensure requirements in various U.S. states, districts and territories, please consult the guide on our art licensure page.